MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/2-introduction-transform-research-exercise.md

-# Exercise 1: Transform market research into an actionable campaign
+# Exercise 1: Transform market research into an actionable campaign using Microsoft 365 Copilot
 ---
 Marketing today requires not just creativity, but speed, insight, and data-driven decision-making.
 Microsoft 365 Copilot empowers Marketing professionals to meet these demands by serving as a trusted partner across their daily workflow: from gathering and synthesizing market intelligence, to analyzing trends, generating strategic recommendations, drafting marketing briefs, and building actionable campaign plans.